Ithaca Native Frank Battisti Returns to Conduct Performances at Ithaca College

 For more information contact Jenny Stockdale, marketing communications manager in the School of Music, at (607) 274-3256 or email@example.com.

-Originally published in Media Relations: Ithaca Native Frank Battisti Returns to Conduct Performances at Ithaca College.
+Originally published in IC News: Ithaca Native Frank Battisti Returns to Conduct Performances at Ithaca College.